 Jealousy in Relationships

-If we’re insecure, then whenever our partner or friend is with someone else, we start to feel jealous.
+If we’re insecure, then whenever our partner or friend is with other people, we start to feel jealous.
 This is because we’re unsure of our own self-worth, and insecure about the other person’s love for us, leading us to not trust our partner.
 We fear that we’ll be abandoned.
 It’s possible to have this fear even if our partner or friend doesn’t spend time with anyone else at all.
 With extreme possessiveness, we’re paranoid that they could leave us any moment.

 To deal with jealousy, we need to reflect on how the heart has the capacity to love everyone – this is one aspect of our Buddha-nature.
 When we reaffirm this fact, it helps us to overcome jealousy by seeing that loving one person does not exclude loving others.
-Just think about ourselves and how we can open our own hearts to so many people and things (See What is Love?).
+Just think about ourselves and how we can open our own hearts to so many people and things.
+[See: What is Love?]
 With open hearts, we have love for our partner, friends, children, pets, parents, country, nature, God, hobbies and so on.
 There’s room in our hearts for all of them because love is not exclusive.
 We’re perfectly capable of dealing with and relating to all these objects of our love, expressing our feelings in manners appropriate to each object.
-Of course we don’t express our love and affection to our dog in the same way as we express it to our wife or husband or parents!
+Of course, we don’t express our love and affection to our dog in the same way as we express it to our wife or husband or parents!

 If we ourselves can have an open heart, so can our partner or friend.
 Everyone’s heart has the same capacity to extend love to an enormous number of people and things – even to the entire world.
 It’s unfair and unrealistic to expect and even demand that they have love only for us and never have other loving friendships or outside interests.
 Do we think so little of them that we feel they have no room in their hearts for both us and other people?
-Do we really want to deprive them of realizing their Buddha-nature capacities of love and, consequently, some of the greatest joys in life (Read more about Buddha-nature)?
+Do we really want to deprive them of realizing their Buddha-nature capacities of love and, consequently, some of the greatest joys in life?

 Here, we’re not talking about sexual infidelity.
 The issues of monogamy and sexual unfaithfulness are extremely complex and bring in many further issues.
 In any case, if our sexual partners, especially our marital spouses, are unfaithful or spend a great deal of time with others – especially when we have young children together – jealousy, resentment, and possessiveness are never helpful emotional responses.
 We need to deal with the situation in a sober manner, because yelling at our partners or trying to make them feel guilty hardly ever succeeds in making them love us.